djdrysdale/digital-garden/posts/best-practices-are-the-worst.md

 date: "2020-05-16"
 categories:
   - "strategy"
-description: Best practices feel safe and familiar.
-Recognize them for what they are--convenient shortcuts that need to be tested.
+description: "Best practices feel safe and familiar.
+Recognize them for what they are: convenient shortcuts that need to be tested."
 ---